-There’s room for two in the upstairs loft.
+There’s room for two in the upstairs pop top loft.

 When the main bed section is attached to the ceiling, bedding can be left on top.
-The foam pillow end has a removable 2″ foam cushion.
 When the bed is attached to the ceiling, this space provides a convenient shelf.

 Front 3 window screens unzip and roll down.
 Great for photo shooting or just for a more open feeling.
 Various roof racks are optional.

 We really don’t know.
 Since we introduced our third generation model in 1974, we have very rarely replaced a part because of wear.
-The top itself is made of reinforced fiberglass with built-in wood stringers.
+The top itself is made of reinforced fiberglass.
 Metal parts are all heavy duty construction.
 Counter-balancing tension and compression springs are over-engineered.
 This means they will never fatigue and lose their strength.